pcfgallery/website/_posts/2019-11-30-hide-show-secure-string-control.md

   - benedikt_bergmann
 ---

-A Control to hide or show the content of the Single line of text.
+A control to hide or show the content of a single line of text field.